The Deep Dive, Getting to the Bottom of Daylight Saving Time

 (& while we are at it, appalling time zones also)

-The maps on this page are best viewed on a computer screen where hovering with a cursor instantly delivers map-table results.
+These maps are best viewed on a computer screen where hovering with a cursor instantly delivers map-table results.
 Details on the five DST options are provided here.
+The five options are listed according to length.
+The longer they are the more winter morning darkness they produce.

 Five DST Options: Impact on Health and School Children's Safety